SAINT BOTOLPH NEIGHBORHOOD ASSOCIATION

 Thankful for all our neighborhood helpers

 “How can I help?” is a phrase we often hear and we at the SBNA appreciate all those who offer their help and their services to help us help the neighborhood.
 And then there are those who contribute and help their neighbors quietly and mostly under the radar.
-Not only do we recognize all our official helpers, but let’s give a hearty shout-out of thanks to people like the Pasqualinis, who regularly walk the St Botolph neighborhood to pick up trash..
-Thank you Kathy and Marty for helping and for giving of yourself to make our neighborhood cleaner and more beautiful.
+Not only do we recognize all our official helpers, but let’s give a hearty shout-out of thanks to people who regularly walk the St Botolph neighborhood to pick up trash.
 Know anyone who should get a shout out?
 Let us know!

 Remembering Joe Coppola